idanode/Guidelines/README.md

 ### Globals :earth_africa:

 Please define globals when there is no commonjs environment (this is actually handled by [`dist-it`](https://github.com/IonicaBizau/dist-it).
-When Please manually define globals, Please do that using `window.MyGlobal` (on the client) and `global.MyGlobal` (on the server).
+When you manually define globals, Please do that using `window.MyGlobal` (on the client) and `global.MyGlobal` (on the server).

 ## Semicolons :pencil2: